debezium/debezium/debezium-core/src/main/java/io/debezium/transforms/time/README.md

 	b.Nested fields, like after or before.

-		struct.field - the field which is of Struct type(has nested data) field.type - is a comma seperated string, providing an option to add multiple converters.
+		struct.field - the field which is of Struct type(has nested data) field.type - is a comma-seperated string, providing an option to add multiple converters.
 					<Type of Timestamp Object> -> <To Target type>
 					can add multiple type converters, <Type of Timestamp Object> -> <To Target type>,<Type of Timestamp Object> -> <To Target type>